 Following up on the previous posts on this bizarre holiday taking place, the next question is: How did Halloween become so popular?
 One note I must make is that despite serious study that contradicts the direct, complete link to the Celts and Samhain celebrations, most commentaries maintain this as the primary origin.
-Perhaps there are some ties between the two, but there is little doubt that Halloween as we know it today isn’t so simply traced.
+Perhaps there are some ties between the two, but there is little doubt that Halloween as we know it today simply isn’t traced to Samhain.
+To maintain that it is, and that by extension this means modern Halloween is a “pagan” and/or “satanic” holiday is utter nonsense that refuses to acknowledge the truth over propaganda.

 Of particular interest is that many of the associated Halloween traditions date well after the Celts and Samhain celebrations had waned in importance.
 As mentioned in yesterday’s post, somewhere in the 6th to 7th century the Celts settled in Ireland (primarily).
 The Irish were notoriously superstitious and preoccupied with mythical beings.
 Fairies, pixies, leprechauns, puca, banshee, silkies, goblins, just to name a few of the prankster or downright evil spirits augmenting the folklore.
 As noted in the timeline above, the United States can largely thank the immigrating Irish for our present-day Halloween.